dattasaurabh82/automato-website-fork/site/content/portfolio/believe_it_yourself.md

 # BIY.MOVE
 ### Harmonious self driving

-**Build your own projects to move around following harmonius paths!
-The BIY MoveBoards comes preloaded with special trained models and functions!**
+**Build your own projects to move around following harmonious paths!
+The BIY.Move kit reinterprets location and context awarness through the logic of Chinese Geomancy and Fengshui**

-- **BALANCED LOCATION** The board uses its GPS coordinate calculate wheeter it’s in a good location considering the Fengshui rules of positions of Mountains and Rivers nearby.
+- **BALANCED LOCATION** The board uses its own GPS coordinate to calculate whether it’s in a good location considering the Fengshui rules of positions of Mountains and Rivers nearby.

-- **AUSPICIOUS RULER** The board comes with a distance sensor, calculating constantly the most optimal distance to be at, based on the auspiciousess rules of Chinese Geomancy.
+- **AUSPICIOUS RULER** The board comes with a distance sensor, calculating constantly the most optimal distance to be at, based on the auspiciousness rules of Chinese Geomancy.

-- **HARMONIUS COMPASS** The board functions as an harmonius compass, translating the antique knowledge of the Bagua and the balance of the elements into directions and paths for people and robots.
+- **HARMONIOUS COMPASS** The board functions also as a harmonious compass, translating the antique knowledge of the Bagua and the balance of the personal and natural elements into directions and paths for people and robots.

 **Featuring:**